 There are many types of insurance that could be beneficial for start-ups and other SMEs.
 Some examples are -

 As mentioned before, the advancement of SMEs and startups is at the centre of the financial development of a country like India.
 While this development is the foundation for the growth of the entire Indian business community, a majority of SMEs and startups remain uninsured against risks.
-The majority of the uninsured SMEs don't have clear idea of how be insured.
+The majority of uninsured SMEs don't have a clear idea of how to be insured.
 This is due to the fact that the channels of communication between insurance companies and SMEs aren't well developed.
-This needs to change, and insurance for SMEs and startups is the way toward India becoming a true "superpower" in every sense of the word.
+This needs to change, and better health benefits along with insurance for SMEs and startups is the way toward India becoming a true "superpower" in every sense of the word.